very-good-science/data-hazards/site/contents/materials/workshop/data-hazards.md

 - __Examples__ to clarify what the hazard covers.
 - __Safety Precautions__ - things that we would want to see done **before** the research is deployed.

+They are designed to help us think about the different types of hazards

 [//]: # (TODO: Add 2 examples for each hazard - with a link if possible)
 [//]: # (TODO: Add safety precautions for each hazard - with a link if possible.)